 Oracle brings its complete portfolio of public cloud services and Oracle Fusion SaaS applications into your data center so you can reduce data center costs, upgrade legacy applications using modern services, and meet your most demanding data residency and latency requirements.
-Larry Ellison introduces new Oracle autonomous services for your data center.
-(58:19)

-Join us on March 10, 2021, to learn how Dedicated Region meets data residency and latency requirements while reducing costs, modernizing your infrastructure, and enabling Oracle Fusion SaaS applications.
+Explore how Dedicated Region meets data residency and latency requirements while reducing costs, modernizing your infrastructure, and enabling Oracle Fusion SaaS applications.

 Gartner Distinguished VP and Analyst Lydia Leong explains why Oracle Dedicated Region Cloud@Customer is the first offering to deliver a full public cloud experience in customer data centers.

 Oracle delivers all of its public cloud capabilities on premises, starting from $500k/month on a consumption-based commitment.
 No other cloud provider delivers a fully featured public cloud with all services on premises.

 1. Racks physically secured and managed by Oracle

 4. Customer’s data center power and cooling

 6. Customer’s data center personnel